karthik-2106/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

 ```
 /*
 Program to find and display the priority of the operator in the given Postfix expression
-Developed by: RAJARAMAN V
+Developed by: Karthikeyan M
-RegisterNumber:  212223110038
+RegisterNumber:  212223110020
 */
 #include <stdio.h>
 #include<string.h>